Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Are charities and not-for-profits the same thing?
+Are not-for-profits the same as charities?

 • A registered charity is always a non-profit organisation